omdeshpande/mageops-squad/README.md

 # MageOps Squad

 A squad of AI Agents to help manage your Magento store.
+This team of agents can be accessed via an embeddable chat bot or API.
 There are 4 types of agents:
 1. Team Lead
 2. Support
 3. Analyst